yichwen/uk_postal_code_distance_rest_api/README.md

 This project provides the following APIs:

+- `GET /postcode/{postcode}` - to get latitude and longitude by the given UK Postal Code
 - `PUT /postcode/{postcode}` - to update latitude and longitude by the given UK Postal Code
 - `GET /distance` - to get distance by the given UK Postal Codes